prowe12/sudoku/README.md

 # sudoku
-Sudoku solver using backtracking or backtracking + AC-3
+Sudoku solver using backtracking and AC-3.

 Run from terminal using: